|President Donald C. Katt, with support from faculty and staff, initiated the Barbara

 Gregory Rabuffo established this scholarship in memory of his father, Vincent.
 The recipient of this award may pursue a course of study in either news/journalism or in a food-related curriculum.
 Vincent M. Rabuffo became involved in both of these areas through his pioneer reporting on new food services, including the introduction of frozen food products to the market.
 The award is designated for returning or transferring students who are enrolled full-time, and who have demonstrated financial need.

 Alfred and Bella Rehm Memorial Scholarship

-Emeritus Professor of Biology and currently a member of the Adjunct Faculty at SUNY Ulster, Robert Sena has provided an annual scholarship award to honor the memory of his aunt and uncle.
+Emeritus Professor of Biology, Robert Sena has provided an annual scholarship award to honor the memory of his aunt and uncle.
 Mr. and Mrs. Rehm shared a love for the study of History, and in particular, held a special interest in European, American Military, and Ancient History.
 The award will be given to a student pursuing these studies with the expectation of teaching and/or researching as a career track.
 A 3.3 cumulative grade point average is a preferred qualification for a full-time, returning or transferring student.
 Financial need is a factor in determining this award.

 Arthur A. Reilly Memorial Scholarship

 The Arthur A. Reilly Memorial Scholarship is available to entering SUNY Ulster students enrolling as Criminal Justice majors.
 The candidate should possess a high school grade point average of 80% and demonstrate financial need.
 The student must have held outside paid employment and must intend to pursue a career as a NYS Trooper or a Police Officer.
 To apply for this scholarship click here.

 Elaine Einterz Reiss Award